 - electron volt

-8. A perfect black body has the unique characteristic feature as
+8. A perfect black body has a unique characteristic feature as

 - a good absorber only